yefrysanchez/yefryPortfolio/README.md

   the soothing sounds of Lofi music.
 Designed with developers in mind, our platform offers a curated selection of Lofi beats to enhance your coding sessions and foster productivity.
-- **Technologies Used:** React, Typescript, Node.js, Express.js, MongoDB.
+- **Technologies Used:** React, Typescript, Node.js, Express.js, MongoDB, and Google Cloud.
 - **Link:** Still working on it.

 ### Rulay